thex3family/thex3family-website/public/content/make-positive-impact/collaborate/index.md

 We are actively posting roles on [LinkedIn](https://linkedin.com/company/thex3family/jobs), Handshake, and on our website below.

 <JobBoard locale='en' />

+## Can't find a volunteer or intern position that’s the right fit?

+Submit your application [here](https://form.questionscout.com/66a68e4f01ef84376a16af58) listing the positions closest to your actual interests, then let us know in your cover letter how you can help!

+Got A Question?
+Email outreach@x3.family so that we can help!
+This email is the only email handling Collaborator Applications.

 _Any questions about the roles?_ 🤔 Reach out in our [community](https://our.x3.family/)